miekg/bpf/README.md

 ## TODO

-- constants on the stack
+- everything
 - generate complete program, looks like a lot of boiler plate

+Currently working on:

+- simple hello world with bpf_printk, this requires constants in a rodata eBPF map and all the code generation that entails.

 ## Stuff of interest